-3.1 Amending the Census Law
+3.1 Census Law

-For the Census 2020 to be carried out in line with the present strategy, the current Census Law (No. 8669, dated 20.10.2000 as amended) needs to be revised.
+For the Census to be carried out in line with the present strategy, the current Census Law (No. 8669, dated 20.10.2000 as amended) needs to be revised.
 The revision will achieve the following:

-- Comply with terminology and definitions etc. of EU Census legislation; - Align with the new Albanian Law No. 17/2018 "On Official Statistics"; - Adapt the articles on organisation (Commissions etc.) to the proposed structure of the 2020 Census after the Territorial and Administrative Reform and the strengthened operational and methodological role of INSTAT as outlined in the new Law on "Official Statistics"; - Support the register strategy of INSTAT and the future linkage of administrative data via unique addresses and/or IDs for statistical purposes; Ensure coherence between the articles of the law.
+- Comply with terminology and definitions etc. of EU Census legislation; - Align with the new Albanian Law No. 17/2018 "On Official Statistics"; - Adapt the articles on organisation and role of Central Census Commission after the strengthened operational and methodological role of INSTAT as outlined in the new Law on "Official Statistics"; - Adapt the articles on organisation and role of Municipality Commissions to the proposed structure of the Census after the Territorial and Administrative Reform; - Support the register strategy of INSTAT and the future linkage of administrative data via unique addresses and/or IDs for statistical purposes; - Ensure coherence between the articles of the law.